How To Use Square To Accept Credit Cards In Person

 If you are considering how you can use Square’s countertop POS systems to make business flow, here are your options:

-When you use the Square Stand with the free Square Point of Sale (POS) app, you will need to bring along your own compatible iPad (most recent model) or purchase an iPad to go into your stand.
+When you use the Square Stand with the free Square POS app, you will need to bring along your own compatible iPad (most recent model) or purchase an iPad to go into your stand.
 The magstripe reader is built-in if you must swipe, but we recommend utilizing the Square Reader for contactless and chip payment for the latest payment security protections.
 The Square Stand also comes with a dock to keep the contactless reader charged and stable.

 When it comes time to ring up an order, you’ll complete the sale just as you would through your mobile device, as the free Square POS app is still the engine that’s running the whole thing.
-The Square Stand for Contactless and Chip makes a great choice if you are looking for a more prominent, bonafide countertop POS option.
+Square Stand makes a great choice if you are looking for a more prominent, bonafide countertop POS option.
 It has a simplistic design with minimal cords and offers more screen real estate to find inventory and add to your sale.
+You also have the ability to use your Square Stand in kiosk mode around your business with the Square Stand Mount.

-With the Square Stand, you can run your Square POS app or the premium options created just for retail and restaurants.
-Find out why these might be a better option for you (and see the fee differences) by visiting our Square for Retail or Square for Restaurants reviews.
+With the Square Stand, you can run your Square POS app or the premium options like Square for Retail Square for Restaurants or Square Appointments.

 Square Terminal